This post may contain affiliate links. As an amazon associate, we earn from qualifying purchases. Find out more in our disclosure.

 Where to ski at Grand Targhee for advanced beginners

-If you have an advanced beginner, the best place to ski with them is on the Teton View Traverse.
-This run takes off from the top of the Dream Catcher lift and has the best views of any in the whole resort.
+If you have an advanced beginner, the best place to ski at Grand Targhee with them is on the Teton View Traverse.
+This run takes off from the top of the Dream Catcher lift and has the best views of the resort.
 This trail is marked as a green, though it is a more difficult green and is a great transition run for kids who are almost ready to ski blues.
 If you have kids with different abilities, this run is fantastic for the whole family since several harder blues and blacks are off of the Teton View Traverse, but meet up together farther down the trail.

 Where to ski at Grand Targhee for intermediate skiers

-Grand Targhee has no shortage of great terrain for intermediate skiers and riders.
-My kids all agree that Screaming Cheetah is the best blue run in the resort.
+Grand Targhee resort has no shortage of great terrain for intermediate skiers and riders.
+My kids all agree that Screaming Cheetah is the best blue run in the ski resort.
 It’s a long natural halfpipe and kids of all ages will absolutely love skiing all around it with all the ups, downs, and little jumps.

 Where to ski at Grand Targhee for advanced skiers